avble/avble.github.io/_posts/2024-10-02-http-parser-with-libevent.md

 ---
 layout: post
-title:  "Demonstration of http server by using http-parser and libevent"
+title:  "[libevent] Demonstration of http server by using http-parser and libevent"
 ---

 I have created a [http server](https://github.com/avble/http-parser-with-libevent) using [http-parser](https://github.com/nodejs/llhttp) and [libevent](https://github.com/libevent/libevent) which are well-know for parsing http request and I/O event library, respectively.